Local well-posedness for the quasilinear Schr\"odinger equations via the generalized energy method

-In \cite{marzuola2012quasilinear}, Marzuola, Metcalfe and Tataru introduced an approach different from \cite{kenig2004cauchy,kenig2005variable,kenig2006general} and proved the local wellposedness of \eqref{qNLS} with quadratic nonlinearities in the low regularity space $ l^1H^s(\mathbb{R}^d),s>\frac d2 +2$ for $ t\in[0,1]$.
-The definition of $ l^1H^s $ is given in Page 1153 of \cite{marzuola2012quasilinear} and such type function spaces were used in previous works, such as Vargas et al. \cite{Vega}, Bejenaru et al. \cite{tataru2008large}.
-The benefit of this space is that the initial data in $ l^1H^s $ for suitable large $ s $ may recover the Mizohata condition, since the Schr\"odinger waves at frequency $ 2^j $ travels with speed $ 2^j $ and the evolution at frequency $ 2^j $ in $ l^1H^s $ will not be different from the corresponding evolution in $ H^s $.
-Marzuola et al. \cite{marzuola2012quasilinear} also brought in spaces $ l^1X^s,l^1Y^s, $ which are associated with the time-adapted Morrey-Campanato space $ X $ and its dual energy space $ Y $ satisfying $ X=Y^* $, and derived the multilinear estimates and the local smoothing estimates of the linearized \eqref{qNLS0} on norms concerning $ X, Y$, then the uniform bounds of linearized \eqref{qNLS0} by the initial data in $ l^1H^s $ are obtained and the final results follow by iteration.
-Utilizing a similar argument as above, Marzuola et al. \cite{marzuola2014quasilinear} showed the local wellposedness of \eqref{qNLS} with cubic nonlinearities in the normal Sobolev space $ H^s(\mathbb{R}^d),s>\frac {d+3}2 $ for $ t\in[0,1]$.
+In \cite{marzuola2012quasilinear}, Marzuola, Metcalfe and Tataru introduced an purely dispersive approach, distinct from the methods in \cite{kenig2004cauchy, kenig2005variable, kenig2006general}, and established the local well-posedness of \eqref{qNLS} with small initial data and quadratic interactions in the low regularity space $ l^1H^s(\mathbb{R}^d),s>\frac d2 +2$ for $ t\in[0,1]$.
+The advantage of using frequency-localized spaces such as $l^1H^s$ lies in their ability to effectively recover the Mizohata condition for initial data with a suitable large $s$, since the Schr\"odinger waves at frequency $ 2^j $ travels with speed $ 2^j $ and the evolution at frequency $ 2^j $ in $ l^1H^s $ will not be different from the corresponding evolution in $ H^s $. \cite{marzuola2012quasilinear} also brought in spaces $ l^1X^s,l^1Y^s $ which are associated with the time-adapted Morrey-Campanato space $ X $ satisfying $ X=Y^* $, and derived the multilinear estimates and the local smoothing estimates of the linearized \eqref{qNLS0} on norms concerning $ X, Y$, then the uniform bounds of linearized \eqref{qNLS0} by the initial data in $ l^1H^s $ are obtained and the final result follows by iteration.
+By a similar argument, Marzuola-Metcalfe-Tataru \cite{marzuola2014quasilinear} obtained the local well-posedness of \eqref{qNLS} with small data and cubic interactions in $ H^s(\mathbb{R}^d),s>\frac {d+3}2 $ for $ t\in[0,1]$.